algakovic/ROMobile-MarketPrice-Timeseries-Analysis/README.md

 Hello,

-This notebook is a project where I can interact with the RO Mobile Exchange API (see API Docs below).
+This notebook is a project where I can interact with the RO Mobile Exchange API (see API Docs below) and perform time series analysis on the data.
 The project scope is:

 - Making requests and obtaining data.
 - Using Data in time series analysis.